godmar02/2017_Coding_Comp/README.md

 Additionally, the following links give basics for a [servo], a [buzzer] and an [ldr].

+Finally you may wish to send data from your micro:bit to your computer, this link [here][SendData] shows you how you can call out to a computer for debugging or otherwise and click [here][ExtractData] for a guide to extracting built in accelerometer data to your computer.

 ## Helpful links and general reading
 We have included the below resources which are a good starting point for learning about the microbit and what it can do:
 - [micro:bit.org][micro:bit-home]
 - [micro:bit-playground.co.uk][micro:bit-playground]
-- [Extracting micro:bit data][ExtractData] - this is a guide to extracting the accelerometer data from your micro:bit
 - [Python Tutorial][micro:bit-python-guide] - a variety of guides/tutorials to using python on the micro:bit
 - [Python Tutorials 2][micro:bit-python] - some more tutorials using python on the micro:bit, which use an offline python editor